 There is a Safeguarding Team at Jubilee L.E.A.D.
 Academy.
-The Designated Safeguarding Lead is Mrs McIntyre (Headteacher).
-The Deputy Designated Safeguarding Leads are Mrs Wass (Deputy Headteacher) and Mr Brooks (Assistant Headteacher).
-Our Designated Safeguarding Persons are Miss Swan (Inclusion Lead) and Mrs O’Connor (Attendance Officer).
+The Designated Safeguarding Lead is Mrs McIntyre (Executive Head Teacher).
+The Deputy Designated Safeguarding Lead is Mr Brooks (Head of School).
+Our Designated Safeguarding Persons are Miss Swan (Inclusion Lead), Mrs Clarke (Business Manager) and Mrs O’Connor (Attendance Officer).

 If you are ever concerned about the safety or wellbeing of a child in school, please come and speak to any member of the Safeguarding Team.